PedroCristo/portfolio_project_1/README.md

 ![Landing Page](./assets/images/readme-images/landing-page-image.jpg)

 - The Landing Page is the first contact that users have with the website.
 This page works as a cover with a video playing in the background and has some text as marketing slogan trying to keep the users in the website.
-The button drives the viewers to the homepage when is pressed.. <br>
+The button drives the viewers to the homepage when is pressed. <br>
 [Live Page Here](https://pedrocristo.github.io/portfolio_project_1_travel_world/index.html)

 ### Home Page Header